 If you meet these baseline criteria, and also have financial need, and can demonstrate academic achievement, please apply.
 Please visit the foundation website to learn more about Zachary Cruz, and the purpose and history of this unique scholarship.

-Applications will be accepted beginning on Monday, October 15 and through November 13 at 5 PM.
+Applications will be accepted beginning on Monday, November 1 through November 15 at 5 PM.

 The Beverly Mullins Memorial Scholarship was created to give financial assistance to leaders who are single Re-entry student/parents.
 Up to $5,000 will be distributed each year to a selected student has been admitted to UCB.
 For more information and an application...